solarwinds/solarwinds-apm-node/README.md

 If, for example, you are using the `esm` package to enable ES module syntax (import rather than require) and you use the following command to invoke your program `node -r esm index.js` then `esm.js` is loaded first and `solarwinds-apm` is unable to instrument modules.
 You can use it, just make sure to require `solarwinds-apm` first, e.g., `node -r solarwinds-apm -r esm index.js`.

 If you are using the custom instrumentation SDK then a reference to the SDK must be obtained,  like `const apm = require('solarwinds-apm')`.
-It you  use the command line option to require `solarwinds-apm` (e.g. `node -r solarwinds-apm -r esm index.js`) you can access the SDK using `const apm = global[Symbol.for('solarwinds-apm')]`
+If you use the command line option to require `solarwinds-apm` (e.g. `node -r solarwinds-apm -r esm index.js`) you can access the SDK using `const apm = global[Symbol.for('solarwinds-apm')]`

 ## Configuration